A plush, cushioned shoe that wraps your foot in all the right places

 The flexibility and blend of cushioning with responsiveness make these a great neutral running shoe.

-Runners seeking a shoe that will leave you pain free after both casual paced runs and long runs would do well to check out the Glycerin 17.
+Runners seeking a shoe that will leave you pain-free after both casual-paced runs and long runs would do well to check out the Glycerin 20.

-Honestly, not much has changed between the Glycerin 16 and 17.
+Honestly, not much has changed between the Glycerin 19 and 20.
 There are new colors and the upper has been slightly modified, but overall these are very similar shoes.
-If you liked version 16, you’ll still like version 17.

 Type: Neutral / Cushioned